truongsonghiep/journey-to-the-west/chapter-069.md

 therefore, requires us to kneel to address you."* On hearing this, Pilgrim ascended the main hall in delight and took the middle seat, while Eight Rules and Sha Monk sat on both sides of him.
-As they were served the vegetarian meal, Sha Monk asked, *"Elder Brother, where is Master?”
+As they were served the vegetarian meal, Sha Monk asked, *"Elder Brother, where is Master?"*
 “He is being kept by the king as security,"* replied Pilgrim, laughing. *"IOnly after the king has been cured will he be thanked and permitted to leave."*
-“Does he get to enjoy anything?” asked Sha Monk again.
+“Does he get to enjoy anything?"* asked Sha Monk again.
 Pilgrim said, *"How could anyone in the company of the king be without enjoyment?
 When I left, Master already had three Senior Secretaries hovering about him as they proceeded toward the Wenhua Palace Hall."*
 “Listening to what you‟ve said,"* said Eight Rules, *"I think Master is certainly more exalted than we are.
 He has the company of three Senior Secretaries, while we are being served by only two college officials.
-But never mind, let old Hog enjoy a full meal!”
+But never mind, let old Hog enjoy a full meal!"*
 The three brothers thus ate to their hearts‟ content.
 902
 902